-ASC 105 Islamic Culture (3CH): This course will offer students' knowledge to enable them understand the Islamic culture.
-The course offers a review of the history of Islam and how it is currently the fastest growing religion in the world.
+ASC 105 Islamic Culture (3CH): This course will expand students' knowledge to enable them to understand the Islamic culture and its characteristics.
+It analyzes the sources of legislation in Islam.
+It offers a review of the history of Islam and how it is currently the fastest growing religion in the world.

 ASC 106 Islamic Civilization (3CH): The course is designed to give an in-depth understanding of the Islamic civilization.
 It deals with the universal principles that went into the making of the Islamic civilization.
 It examines the basic ideas of Islamic civilization besides exploring their contemporary relevance and challenges.
-The course seeks to effectively address the notion of the 'clash of civilizations.'
+The course seeks to effectively address the notion of the 'clash of civilizations.